Nekrassov: Nerciat, Leminier, Charivet, Bergerat

 Members of the Administrative Committee, they have the same function in the drama as Tavernier and Périgord but they are loyal to Mouton and not Palotin.

 First Guard, Second Guard

 Bodyguards of Nikita Nekrassov (Georges) who protect the impostor from any harm.
 Later, we get to know that they are spies, who have been making photos of Georges, to reveal the truth and to threaten him.

 Baudouin and Chapuis

 Supervisors of the Defensive Division.
 They get Georges at the end to make him testify against Robert Duval and Charles Maistre.

 Demidoff

 Russian minister, escaped from the Soviet Union.
 He knows the real Nikita Nekrassov, and that's why he almost revealed Georges to Mouton at the party.
 However, Demidoff is also a brute-like underwitted person.
 Georges learned that if Demidoff drinks too much alcohol, he becomes a raging beast.
 Taking advantage of this "defect", Georges manages to escape both the party and the arrest at the end.

+Productions

+The British premiere took place in London's Unity Theatre in early 1956.
+The production ran for four months and was acclaimed by critics.